matomo-org/developer-documentation/docs/master/Piwik/Url.md

 ### `getReferrer()` <a name="getReferrer"></a>

-Returns the HTTP_REFERER header, false if not found.
+Returns the HTTP_REFERER header, or false if not found.

 #### Signature

 - It is a **public static** method.
 - It can return one of the following values:
     - `string`
-    - `bool`
+    - `Piwik\false`

 ### `isLocalUrl()` <a name="isLocalUrl"></a>

-Is the URL on the same host?
+Returns true if the URL points to something on the same host, false if otherwise.

 #### Signature